 Salesforce is targeted towards enterprise organizations.
 Given its steep learning curve and high price tag, you probably won’t need it unless your organization is enterprise.

 As you assess all these options, however, we recommend one key thing – avoid the all-in-one coworking CRM solution.
 Trying to be all things to all people, these systems often fail to live up to expectations in any area.

-As a result, you’ll be able to nurture deeper connections with both members and prospects, creating a loyal and growing base that sets your coworking business up for sustained success.
+As a result, you’ll be able to nurture deeper connections with both members and prospects, creating a loyal and growing member base that sets your coworking business up for sustained success.